-Only three per cent of women in the UK feel very confident about naming an ovarian cancer symptom.
+Just one in five women in the UK are able to name bloating as a symptom of ovarian cancer.
 We want to change this.
 Take a look at how to recognise the symptoms of ovarian cancer and download our symptoms leaflet to find out more (available in more languages).

 What are the symptoms?

-- Persistent pelvic or abdominal pain (that’s your tummy and below)
+- Pelvic or abdominal pain (that's your tummy and below)

-- Needing to wee more urgently or more often than usual
+- Urinary symptoms (needing to wee more urgently or more often than usual)